sanmue/arch-linux-installation-guide/README.md

 #### Modify sudoers file (optional)

 - `EDITOR=vim visudo`
-- Uncomment to allow members of group wheel to execute any command:
+- e.g. uncomment this line to allow members of group `wheel` to execute any command:
   - `%wheel ALL=(ALL:ALL) ALL`

+> :warning: If logged in as the newly created user: prefix the commands in the next steps with `sudo`.

 ### INSERTION: ssh again from another machine